bijanfallah/historical_runs/README.md

 # Optimal Interpolation for CCLM Regional Climate Model
-* Optimal Interpolation of Psdeudo observations in CCLM model This is the suplemantary material for my submitted paper about the usage of Optimal Interpolation in long-term climate simulations
+* Optimal Interpolation of Psdeudo observations in CCLM model This is the suplemantary material for my submitted paper about the usage of Optimal Interpolation in long-term climate simulations Version 0.0

-Version 0.0
+* The paper is available at https://arxiv.org/abs/1610.03225

 * The optimal interpolation Fortran module with Octave interface of GeoHydrodynamics and Environment Research (GHER) is used.
 The code and the documentation can be obtained at their website (http://modb.oce.ulg.ac.be/mediawiki/index.php/Optimal_interpolation_Fortran_module_with_Octave_interface)
 ## How to run the code: